 If you take a specific type of flavonoid found in strawberries, apples, and other plants, and give it to old mice, what will happen?
-According to a new study covered by MindBodyGreen, the result is dramatic: Zombie cells in blood vessels disappear, inflammation levels drop, and the vascular aging clock starts ticking backward.
+According to a new study covered by MindBodyGreen, the result is dramatic: zombie cells in blood vessels disappear, inflammation levels drop, and the vascular aging clock starts ticking backward.
 The flavonoid's name: Fisetin.

 What is Fisetin?